Immigration policy of the second Trump administration: Interior immigration enforcement: expanding detention and deportation

 Further, Executive Order 14159 calls for the expanding the use of expedited removal.
 Expedited removal is the process by which individuals can be deported without going through the immigration court system, which speeds up the deportation process but leaves those subject to removal without a full chance to plead their case to stay in the United States.
 Previously, only those who were found within 100 miles of the border and within 14 days of having entered the country illegally were subject to expedited removal.
 Now, Trump orders the expanded use of this practice and any immigrant who has been in the country for less than two years and cannot prove their lawful entry can be subject to it.

 Executive Order 14159 also orders federal agencies to stop providing any public benefits to any undocumented immigrants within the United States.
 Agencies must take steps to investigate who they are giving benefits to that may not be eligible to receive them under the Immigration and Nationality Act, or other laws, and to stop those benefits from going to them.

+A February 2026 review of court records by Reuters found that federal courts had ruled in over 4,400 cases, with rulings from over 400 judges, that ICE under the Trump administration detained immigrants illegally.
+Most of the cases were over denial of bond to immigrants pursuing their cases in immigration court.
+Per Reuters, "Other cases are pending, have been dismissed because the detainee was released, or were transferred to another judicial district, which would force immigrants to file a new case."

+According to analysis from ProPublica the US Department of Justice declined to prosecute over 23,000 criminal cases involving terrorism, white collar crime and drugs in the first six months of Trump's second administration, a departure from the practice of the previous three US administrations, including Trump's first term.
+At the same time it prosecuted some 32,000 new immigration cases, triple the amount opened under the Biden administration and 15% more than Trump's first term.

+In May 2026, NPR reported that the administration was scheduling "massive master calendar hearings" which "include 100 or more people at a time".
+If people do not show up to the hearing, they receive removal orders.
+Removal order's based on not appearing in court nearly tripled from 2024 to 2025.